 Diagnosed with Multiple Sclerosis in 2001.

-Health conscious and relapse free since 2007!
+Health conscious and living a holistic lifestyle since 2007!

 August 2001, lying in a hospital bed.

 Five days.
 Three MRIs.
 One prognosis.
 Visiting hours were over and I was all alone, numb from the waist down, propped up in my bed flipping through the channels on one of those tiny hospital room television sets.
 With nothing else worth watching, I stopped on some celebrity entertainment show to pass the time.
 There was a feature on Hollywood starlet Annette Funicello.
 Interesting enough — I loved her style and had always enjoyed watching her in those 1960s beach party flicks.
 But the topic of the hour was not about her acting career.
 She was in a wheelchair talking about Multiple Sclerosis, an illness she had been diagnosed with in 1987.
 An illness I didn’t know much about.

 Her story was so moving that I actually remember crying as I watched with a lump in my throat.
 I admired her bravery and strength for working so diligently throughout her career while secretly carrying the burden of suffering with such a debilitating illness.
 I remember thinking to myself, “thank goodness I don’t have what she has”.
 Little did I know the very next day I would be diagnosed with the very same thing!
 The only way I can explain this bizarre coincidence is that I believe everything happens for a reason.
 I feel I was meant to be in that hospital room on that exact day, at that exact hour, listening to one of my biggest Hollywood idols tell of her life story, struggles and successes; perhaps it was meant to give me strength during the days and years to follow.